 You’ll need another home loan, but you might not need another deposit – you could use the equity in your existing home instead.
 This will depend on the value of the second home and the amount of equity you hold in your first property, plus the purpose of your new property.

 This can be a smart financial move, but there’s a few things to think about – like which areas have high renter demand, and the fact that you’ll pay investor interest rates.
-Your Home Finance Manager can talk you through your options.
+Your Home Lending Specialist can talk you through your options.

 Getting a loan for a holiday house is a bit different to other home loans.
-To find out if you’re eligible, you’ll need to speak to your Home Finance Manager.
+To find out if you’re eligible, you’ll need to speak to your Home Lending Specialist.

 If your next deposit is more than the funds from the sale of your house, you’ll need to chip in some cash as well.